mxmssh/manul/README.md

 See [these instructions](http://lcamtuf.coredump.cx/afl/QuickStartGuide.txt) for more details.

-## Coverage-guided fuzzing (DBI mode)
+## Coverage-guided fuzzing in DBI mode

 You don't need to instrument your target in this mode but you need to download the latest version of DynamoRIO framework for Windows or Linux.
-The working version of Intel PIN is provided with Manul.
-You can find it in the ```dbi_clients_src/pin/pin-3.6-97554-g31f0a167d-gcc-linux``` folder.

 Manul is distributed with x86/x64 precompiled clients for Linux and Windows.
 You can find them in the following folders:
 ```
-linux/dbi_32|dbi_64/afl-pin.so (Intel PIN client)
 linux/dbi_32|dbi_64/libbinafl.so (DynamoRIO client)
 win/dbi_32|dbi_64/binafl.dll
 ```
-Unfortunately, DynamoRIO is not officially supported on OS X. Intel PIN client on OS X is not yet ported.
+Unfortunately, DynamoRIO is not officially supported on MacOS.

 ### Using DynamoRIO to fuzz black-box binaries

-You can find DynamoRIO release packages at [DynamoRIO download page](https://github.com/DynamoRIO/dynamorio/wiki/Downloads).
-The supported version of DynamoRIO is 7.0.0-RC1 (see the next section if you need the latest version of DynamoRIO).
+You can find the latest DynamoRIO release packages at [DynamoRIO download page](https://github.com/DynamoRIO/dynamorio/wiki/Downloads).

 You have to uncomment the following lines in the ```manul.config``` file and provide correct path to DynamoRIO launcher and client.